gk072745/react-components-lib/docs/components/input/range/api.md

 The component uses the following CSS classes:

-- `.basic-slider-input-wrapper` - Main container
+- `.basic-range-input-wrapper` - Main container
 - `.slider-track` - The track element
 - `.slider-filled` - The filled portion of the track
 - `.slider-thumb` - Thumb handles